decyphertek-io/decyphertek/docs/Nmap.md

       # Requires sudo , nmap , xmlstarlet , xsltproc , and Lynx
       # ip addr or ifconfig to get your network info.
       $ wget https://raw.githubusercontent.com/decyphertek-io/configs/main/bash-scripts/nmap.sh && bash nmap.sh
+      # If you do not run the script form the home directry lynx will fail, can edit

 Nmap Basics
 -------------